symfony-cmf/symfony-cmf-docs/getting-started/routing.rst

 The ``ChainRouter`` works by accepting a set of prioritized routing strategies, :class:`Symfony\\Component\\Routing\\RouterInterface` implementations, commonly referred to as "Routers".
-The routers are responsible for matching an incoming request to an actual Controller, and to do so, the ``ChainRouter`` iterates over the configured Routers according to their configured priority:
+The routers are responsible for matching an incoming request to an actual Controller and, to do so, the ``ChainRouter`` iterates over the configured Routers according to their configured priority:

 .. configuration-block::